peza8/sheep-sphero/readme.md

     {
       "answererName": "Alan Turing",
-      "result": "Congratulations, you solved the riddle!"
+      "result": "Congratulations, you solved the puzzle!"
     }

 ## Activity strategy

-Since you probably want to see incoming messages all the time, but only publish a message once you've solved the riddle, the code is split into two files `lib/subscribe.js` and `lib/publish.js`, which means you'll want to run two separate terminal tabs.
+Since you probably want to see incoming messages all the time, but only publish a message once you've solved the puzzle, the code is split into two files `lib/subscribe.js` and `lib/publish.js`, which means you'll want to run two separate terminal tabs.

 In practice, a single script will both publish and subscribe via the same `device` object, so this separation is simply to make the activity easier.